Skip to content

 Send sFlow data from your network to Cloudflare

-Customers can export sFlow data of their network traffic to Cloudflare via Magic Network Monitoring.
+You can export sFlow data of your network traffic to Cloudflare via Magic Network Monitoring.
 There are specific brands and models of routers that are capable of generating sFlow data.
 Make sure to check the router specifications to ensure that it is able to export sFlow data.
-Customers can follow this sFlow configuration guide to configure sFlow exports to Magic Network Monitoring.
+To configure sFlow exports to Magic Network Monitoring, refer to Configure sFlow.

 Rule configuration fields